CsBigDataHub/working-with-vim/pages/registers.md

 If you use a capital letter, [A-Z], the same corresponding named register is used, but the content is appended to the register, not replaced.

+<span class="tip">📄</span> Registers are stored in `~/.viminfo` and loaded each time vim starts.
+So registers will persist between sessions.

 ## System Clipboard

 The `+` register is a special register for the system clipboard.
 You can copy from vim to your system, and paste from your system to vim.